Closing Disclosure: What It Is And How To Read The Form

-The Closing Disclosure lists your final costs in detail so you know what you’re responsible for paying.
-The Closing Disclosure spells out critical aspects of your mortgage loan, including purchase price, loan fees, interest rate, real estate taxes, closing costs and other expenses.
-It’s important that you review it thoroughly – in fact, it’s one of the most important steps you can take during the home buying process.
+The Closing Disclosure is a five-page form that describes the critical aspects of your mortgage loan, including purchase price, loan fees, interest rate, estimated real estate taxes, insurance, closing costs and other expenses.
+It’s important that you review it thoroughly – in fact, it’s one of the most important steps you can take while buying a house.

 The Closing Disclosure’s 3-day rule now gives you plenty of time to go over the final terms of your loan before you sign your closing documents.

 How Does The 3-Day Rule Affect The Closing Disclosure Timeline?

 Because of the 3-day rule, the sequence of events leading up to you receiving a Closing Disclosure should be relatively predictable.
 Lenders are generally careful to avoid issuing a Closing Disclosure before they are certain about what the closing costs and fees will be; they don’t want to have to change the agreement and wait another 3 business days.

 This means that loan approval, home appraisal, insurance and the calculation of all third-party fees will be completed before the Closing Disclosure is issued to you.
 The timeline will therefore look like this: